chris-poed/kotlin-diary/challenges/03_bank.md

 ### On Functional Programming

 Functional programming is different from Object-oriented programming in a number of ways, but the main thing to have in mind is that you should avoid side-effects.
 This means that, ideally:
  * Functions should not rely on external state to do their work - only their arguments.
+They also shouldn't modify state outside.
  * You shouldn't reassign data to existing variables.
 Create new values instead.
 Prefer `val` to `var`.
  * Use `map`, `filter` and similar functions to iterate over lists and return new values, instead of `for`, `while` and similar.